fadumaabdi/passwordGenerator/README.md

 4. When all prompts are answered, you will be provided with a password on your screen which is generated according to your responses.

-5. The password will then clear when you press the "Generate Password" button again.

 ![Website Screenshot](passwordgeneratorscreenshot.png)